Old Mill High School

 Old Mill High School is a public high school in Millersville, Maryland, serving students in grades 9 through 12.
 It was occupied in 1975 and is administered by Anne Arundel County Public Schools (AACPS).
 The school was built to alleviate overcrowding at Arundel and Severna Park High Schools.
-The school has no walls or ceilings in some classrooms, only partitions to separate classrooms.
-Along with Annapolis High School and Meade Senior High School, Old Mill Senior High is one of the three IB World Schools in Anne Arundel County.
-The school building also houses the high school's two feeder schools, Old Mill Middle School North and Old Mill Middle School South.
-The school mascot is the patriot.
+The school was built with no walls or ceilings in some classrooms, but later had walls installed.
+Along with Annapolis High School and Meade Senior High School, Old Mill Senior High is one of the three IB World Schools in AACPS.
+The school mascot is, "The Patriot".
+In 2024 the school spilt with half of its population going to Severn Run High School.

+The school building also houses Old Mill Middle School North which is part of the Severn Run Cluster.

 Students

-The Old Mill feeder system/cluster is the most geographically expansive cluster in the Anne Arundel County Public Schools district.
-The feeder covers areas as far south as Crownsville and Annapolis and as far north as Glen Burnie and Severn.
-The Old Mill feeder system also covers portions of the Millersville, Gambrills, and Odenton as well.
-As such, Old Mill High School is one of the most racially and socio-economically diverse high schools in Anne Arundel County—the second most diverse public high school in Anne Arundel County, according to Niche.
-As of the 2019-2020 school year, the racial composition of the 2,281 Old Mill High School students was 39.1% white, 36% Black or African American, 13.6% Hispanic, 4.6% Asian, and 6.1% two or more races.
-Further, 34.6% of students qualified for free and reduced price meals, and approximately 3% of students are English Language Learners.
-The Old Mill cluster is bordered by the Meade cluster to the northwest, the Arundel and Crofton clusters to the midwest, the South River and Annapolis clusters to the southwest, the Severna Park cluster to the south, the Glen Burnie and North County clusters to the north, and the Glen Burnie and Chesapeake clusters to the east.
-Thus, Old Mill High School's attendance boundaries share a border with all but three of the 12 other high schools in the Anne Arundel County Public Schools district.
+The Old Mill feeder covers area the southern half of Glen Burnie and its cluster school is Old Mill Middle South.
+Old Mill High School is one of the most racially and socio-economically diverse high schools in Anne Arundel County and is the third most diverse public high school in Anne Arundel County.
+As of the 2023–2024 school year, the racial composition of the 2,445 Old Mill High School students was 33.62% White, 35.58% African American, 18.81% Hispanic, 4.74% Asian, and 6.34% two or more races.
+Further, 48.1% of students qualified for free and reduced price meals.
+The Old Mill cluster is bordered by the Severn cluster to the West, the Severna Park cluster to the south, Chesapeake to the east, and Glen Burnie to the north and east.